arkworks-rs/truth-table/tpch-data/README.md

 cargo run -p tpch-data --bin run_tpch all
 ```

-### Logical Plan and Graphviz
+### Logical Plan and Treeviz

-You can also print DataFusion logical plans and Graphviz DOT.
+You can also print DataFusion logical plans and Treeviz DOT.
 These require the Parquet data on disk.

 ```
 # Single query: SQL + plan
 cargo run -p tpch-data --bin run_tpch 7 --plan [--data-dir path/to/parquet]

-# Single query: SQL + Graphviz (DOT)
+# Single query: SQL + Treeviz (DOT)
-cargo run -p tpch-data --bin run_tpch 7 --graphviz [--data-dir path/to/parquet]
+cargo run -p tpch-data --bin run_tpch 7 --treeviz [--data-dir path/to/parquet]

-# All queries: SQL + plan + Graphviz
+# All queries: SQL + plan + Treeviz
-cargo run -p tpch-data --bin run_tpch all --plan --graphviz [--data-dir path/to/parquet]
+cargo run -p tpch-data --bin run_tpch all --plan --treeviz [--data-dir path/to/parquet]
 ```

 If `--data-dir` is omitted, the binaries look for `tpch-data/test-data`, then `tpch-data/bench-data`.